 Supplementary Planning Documents (SPD)

 Consultation on the Affordable Housing SPD took place between 21 December 2007 and 1 February 2008.
 The Council adopted it on 24 June 2008.
 A minor amendment was made to the SPD in October 2013 relating to revised affordable housing acquisition prices and a revised Annex 3 (Affordable Housing Proposal Form).
 This SPD has been revised as part of the LPFR.
 Consultation ran from 15 December 2014 to 26 January 2015.
 Adoption is expected in April 2015.
 The Sustainable Development SPD was subject to consultation from 19 September to 31 October 2008 and was adopted by Council on 22 September 2009.
 This SPD was also revised as part of the LPFR.
 Consultation ran from 19 December 2014 to 30 January 2015.
 Adoption is expected in April 2015.
 The Domestic Extensions SPD was out for consultation from 14 August to 25 September 2009 and was adopted by Council on 22 December 2009.
 An addendum was published in June 2013.
 Five Conservation Area Appraisals SPDs covering Bedale, Easingwold, Northallerton, Stokesley and Thirsk/Sowerby and a Design Guide for Repair and Alteration Works in these Conservation Areas was out for consultation from 25 September to 20 November 2009.
 They were all adopted on 21 December 2010.
 The Open Space, Sport & Recreation SPD was subject to consultation from 13 August to 1 October 2010 and was adopted on 22 February 2011.
 This SPD is due to be revised as part of the New Local Plan.
-A new Size, Type and Tenure of New Homes SPD is currently being prepared.
-Consultation is expected June/July 2015 with adoption expected in September 2015.
+A new Size, Type and Tenure of New Homes SPD was adopted in September 2015.
 It is intended that a new Planning Obligations SPD will be produced as part of the New Local Plan.

 Community Infrastructure Levy (CIL)